1954 National Service riots: Anti-Colonial Movement

 The Chinese middle school students had however, also moved out of the parameters of strictly Chinese-focused issues by linking themselves to a larger historical context of anti-colonial movement.
 The Chinese students, together with the Socialist Club members of the University of Malaya, identified themselves with the students of China, India, and Indonesia who also played a role in their country's liberation.
 Both the English and Chinese-educated students were seen to be working together to resist colonial rule, and that the socialist club had a hand in organising "13 May 1954".
 This was in view that copies of the Fajar Publication (Issue 7) were found in the Chinese High Schools.
-With that, amidst the Chinese student's demonstration, the hostels of students from the socialist club were also raided by the police on 28 May 1954, and 8 members of the University socialist club were charged with sedition for articles printed in the Fajar Publication (Quee, Tan, & Hong, 2011).
+With that, amidst the Chinese student's demonstration, the hostels of students from the socialist club were also raided by the police on 28 May 1954, and 8 members of the University Socialist Club were charged with sedition for articles printed in the Fajar Publication.
 According to Loh (2013), this particular issue, dated 10 May 1954, and titled as "Aggression in Asia", was one that involved critical views on the ongoing Anglo-American Military initiative to form the Southeast Asia Treaty Organisation (SEATO).
 In addition, the issue also contained comments on the National Service Bill which was passed in Singapore earlier on.
-It argued that by pressing students into military service, is in no way "national" for it entailed "a colonial people to be trained to fight wars in the making of which they have no part – no choice of their foes or allies.
+It argued that pressing students into military service was in no way "national" for it entailed "a colonial people to be trained to fight wars in the making of which they have no part – no choice of their foes or allies.
 Though we are not fit to rule ourselves, we are not unfit to die for other people's interests."
-(Loh, 2013).
 Loh bases his opinion largely from the Fajar Publication itself.

-Anti-colonial sentiment was overwhelming, but the colonial authorities simply look upon them as the result of communist agitation.
-Common hatred (both Chinese and English students) of exploitation, British rule and the declaration of Emergency in paved the way for "13 May 1954", a resistance seen to be driven by overwhelming "leftist resentments against the British", with the rank and file on the ground taking initiative and moving without proper direction and control (Barr, & Trocki, 2008).
+Anti-colonial sentiment was overwhelming, but the colonial authorities looked upon them as the result of communist agitation.
+Common hatred of exploitation, British rule and the declaration of Emergency paved the way for "13 May 1954", a resistance seen to be driven by overwhelming "leftist resentments against the British", with the rank and file on the ground taking initiative and moving without proper direction and control.

-In the view of scholars like and (Barr, & Trocki, 2008), "13 May 1954" represented the convergence of notions of nationalism (with help from the English-educated).
+In the view of scholars like Quee, Tan & Hong and Barr, & Trocki, 13 May 1954 represented the convergence of notions of nationalism, with help from the English-educated.
 The student resistance was very focused and uncompromising.
 It was evident that they were pushing the boundaries as far as the emergency regulations would allow, and anti-colonialism was the main engine driving their cause.